kddubey/cappr/docs/source/select_a_language_model.rst

 Besides that, selecting a language model is almost entirely a process of trial and error, balancing statistical performance with computational constraints.
-It should be easy to plug and play though.
+It should be easy to plug and play though. `AutoGPTQ`_ models are the most well-suited to CAPPr.
+These models are compatible with :mod:`cappr.huggingface.classify`.

 HuggingFace
 -----------

-To work with models which implement the PyTorch ``transformers`` CausalLM interface, including `AutoGPTQ`_ and `AutoAWQ`_ models, CAPPr depends on the `transformers
+To work with models which implement the ``transformers`` CausalLM interface, including `AutoGPTQ`_ and `AutoAWQ`_ models, CAPPr depends on the `transformers
 <https://github.com/huggingface/transformers>`_ package.
 You can search the `HuggingFace
-model hub <https://huggingface.co/models?library=pytorch>`_ for these models.
+model hub <https://huggingface.co/models>`_ for these models.

 Here's a quick example (which will download a small GPT-2 model to your computer):